Michael Novogratz

 Michael Edward Novogratz (born November 26, 1964) is an American investor, co-founder and former president of Fortress Investment Group, where he also was CIO of the Fortress Macro Fund.
-He is the founder and CEO of Galaxy Investment Partners which focuses on investments in cryptocurrency.
+He is the founder and CEO of Galaxy Digital which focuses on investments in cryptocurrency.

 Early life

 Raised in Alexandria, Virginia, Novogratz is the third of seven children of West Point football lineman and 1958 Knute Rockne Award (best lineman) winner Robert, Sr. He attended Fort Hunt High School.
 Novogratz was state of Virginia high school wrestling runner-up, and then Princeton wrestling captain.
 Novogratz was first team All-Ivy League in both 1986 (150 lbs) and 1987 (158 lbs).
 He qualified for the National Collegiate Athletic Association (NCAA) wrestling championships in both 1986 and 1987 (both at 150 lbs).
 Novogratz earned his A.B. in economics at Princeton.
 At the 1987 NCAA wrestling championships, he made it to the round of 16 in the winners bracket and was eliminated from the consolation bracket in the round of 12.